Table of Contents:

-Functional Brain Imaging by TCSPC-fNIRS Technology
+Functional Brain Imaging with Time-Resolved Detection by TCSPC

 NIRS (Near-Infrared Spectroscopy) techniques are able to record absorption and scattering changes in biological tissue down to a depth of several centimetres.
 Applied to the human head, the techniques can record dynamic changes in the time-of-flight distributions caused by the heart beat, by oxy- and deoxyhemoglobin changes during brain activity.
 The haemodynamic response to brain stimulation is on the time scale of a 100 ms to few seconds.
 Time-resolved detection by TCSPC provides improved separation of scattering and absorption, and better depth resolution than CW techniques.
 In particular, moment analysis and time-window analysis of the distributions of time of flight (DTOFs) provide a way to distinguish between intracerebral and extracerebral oxygenation changes.